 (5) The proposed rules do not create new regulations.

-(6) The proposed rules do not expand existing regulations; however, the proposed rules do limit existing regulations as described above.
+(6) The proposed rules do not expand existing regulations.
+The proposed rules limit existing regulations, as described above.

 (7) The proposed rules do not increase or decrease the number of individuals subject to the rules' applicability.